-The attempt to redeem prior to the call period triggers the make-whole provision and is punitive relative to the face value of the debt (or the trading value in some cases).
+An attempt to redeem debt prior to the call period triggers a make-whole provision and is punitive relative to the face value of the debt (or the trading value in some cases).

-The “make-whole” provision, as the name suggests, makes whole the bond investors such as insurers who need to be compensated for not being able to hold the bonds to their maturity.
+The “make-whole” provision, as the name suggests, “makes whole” the bond investors who need to be compensated for not being able to hold the bonds to their maturity.

 Conversely, bond indentures (bond contracts) tend to follow a fairly rigid formula which is market standard (in-line with previous and relatively current bond issues for similar borrowers) as standardization is necessary for debt investors to get on board quickly.

-Note, there are a number of options available to corporates to retire debt opportunistically to get around the make-whole or call premium, including purchasing back bonds on the open market or tendering an offer at terms that are less attractive than the make-whole or call premium that the borrower and its investment bankers feel would be compelling to investors.
+Note, there are a number of options available to corporations to retire debt opportunistically to get around the make-whole or call premium, including buying back bonds on the open market or tendering an offer at terms that are less attractive than the make-whole or call premium that the borrower and its investment bankers feel would be compelling to investors.

-Up to now, we’ve talked about the debt part of a company’s capital structure.
+Up to now, we’ve talked about the debt piece of a company’s capital structure.